API Status Get API Key

 For this type, there are two states:

-• Non-null — a value will always be provided.
-You do not need to handle a null state.
+• Non-null - a value will always be provided.
+You don't need to handle a null state.
 For example, a post always has a PostStatus:

 type: PostStatus!